Safeguarding Statement for Parents

 Our Safeguarding Team

-We have a Child Protection Coordinator and Learning Mentor, Lisa Walls, with specific responsibilities for safeguarding and child protection.
+Mrs. L. Walls has specific responsibilities for safeguarding and child protection.
 She works closely with staff and other agencies to ensure the best possible care and support for vulnerable pupils and their families.

 There are four main aspects to our work in safeguarding and protecting

 We work hard to create a positive school atmosphere where pupils feel safe and secure.
 We provide high-quality teaching and pastoral support and we ensure that our pupils know what to do if they ever feel worried or unsafe.

 We ensure that all staff are appropriately recruited, trained and supported which enables them to respond to safeguarding concerns in an appropriate and sensitive manner.

 Staff are fully supported in their work to provide the highest quality care and support for all pupils.
 Particular support is given to pupils who are considered to be vulnerable.